computed-axial-lithography/CAL-software-Matlab/docs/imageset.rst

     :Parameters:    * projection_obj - :class:`ProjObj` containing the projections OR a "plain" 3D projection matrix (FOR BACKWARD COMPATIBILITY)

                     * image_params - structure of image transformation parameters (refer to image at the end of this section for visual depiction of some of the parameters)
-                        * image_width     -  width in pixels of the projection display
+                        * image_width     -  width in pixels of the projection display, (THIS IS REQUIRED TO CREATE AN IMAGE SET)
-                        * image_height     -  height in pixels of the projection display
+                        * image_height     -  height in pixels of the projection display, (THIS IS REQUIRED TO CREATE AN IMAGE SET)
                         * t_offset          - offset in the transverse or x-direction in pixels of the projection within the image
                         * z_offset      - offset in the z-direction in pixels of the projection within the image
                         * array_num    - number of copies of the projection within the image